David Lee: The day job

 (European Centre for Medium-Range Weather Forecasts) in Berkshire

-and now at the UK national synchrotron,
+and most recently at the UK national synchrotron,

 Diamond Light Source